plusworx/gmin/README.md

 3. Create a service account, create and download a JSON key for the service account and enable G Suite domain-wide delegation.
 4. In the G Suite admin console of the domain with which you want to use gmin, go to Security > API Permissions > Manage Domain-wide Delegation and add a new record (or update an existing one).
 The scopes that you will need to add to the record for full functionality are as follows -
 ```
 Readonly scopes are needed for get and list functions.
-The other scopes are needed for create, delete, update
+The other more permissive scopes are needed for create, delete, update
 and undelete functions.

 https://www.googleapis.com/auth/admin.directory.group